-Tip: If you do not have a PDF document viewer installed on your device, simply use your web browser to search for "PDF viewer".
-You will find many suitable programs, many of which are free.
+Tip: If no viewer application for PDF documents is installed on your device, simply search for "PDF viewer" using your web browser.
+You will find numerous suitable programs, many of which are free.

 In the dialog box of the above command, you can make the following settings for the PDF export: